learnbin.net nav logo

 The dissociation constant for conjugated acids and bases

-What is conjugated acid/base pair?
+What is a conjugated acid/base pair?

 According to the ‘Bronsted-Lowry concept’ by definition, acids donate/ release protons (H+) (proton donors) and bases accept protons (H+) (proton acceptors).